tmeasday/meteor-emboxed-issue/README.md

 2. You should see "Template.two: options helper called" in the console.
 3. Click the "Toggle Template" button.
 4. In the console you should see the CHANGE DATA message followed by:

-  4a.
+  a.
 Template.one: options helper called

-  4b.
-Template.two: options helper called
+  b.
+Template.two: options helper called (again even though template is off page)

 ### Why